recommenders-team/recommenders/CONTRIBUTING.md

 We strive to maintain high quality code to make the utilities in the repository easy to understand, use, and extend.
 We also work hard to maintain a friendly and constructive environment.
 We've found that having clear expectations on the development process and consistent style helps to ensure everyone can contribute and collaborate effectively.

-Please review the [coding guidelines](https://github.com/recommenders-team/recommenders/wiki/Coding-Guidelines) wiki page to see more details about the expectations for development approach and style.
+Please review the [Coding Guidelines](https://github.com/recommenders-team/recommenders/wiki/Coding-Guidelines) wiki page to see more details about the expectations for development approach and style.

 ## Code of Conduct